 For most, a combination of lower electricity prices and smarter electricity usage leads to the lowest electricity bills overall.
-We’ve come up with a list of tips to help you save money and conserve electricity so you can make the most of your electricity plan.
+We’ve come up with a list of updated tips (2024 update) to help you save money and conserve electricity so you can make the most of your electricity plan.

 Here are some simple, effective ways you can save money and conserve electricity today:

 You’ve probably heard this one a few times, but that doesn’t make it less true or helpful.
-Your Blu-ray, television, computer and stereo can be enormous energy vampires when not in use.
+Your television, computer and stereo can be enormous energy vampires when not in use.
 That little light that stays lit means that these items are still consuming power.
-By using a shared power strip, it’s easy to turn your television and other video equipment off with one button.
+By using a shared power strip, it’s easy to turn your television, DVR and other equipment off with one button.

 Other equipment may need to remain on for software updates, like your smart TV or Roku, but you can still enable power saving mode when they’re not being used.
 Go into the settings and change the default to the shortest time before sleep mode takes over to reap the biggest cost savings with these items.

 Although you can’t use ceiling fans in place of air conditioning in every home or geographical region, you can still take advantage of their ability to boost the reach of your main heating or cooling unit.

 Ceiling fans are great at circulating both heat and cold, depending on what’s needed at the time.
 There’s a switch on the motor that will allow your fan to spin either clockwise or counterclockwise.
 When you need to circulate cold air, run the fan on high in a counterclockwise direction; when you need heat, run it clockwise on low to pull warm air away from the ceiling.

 Just remember, fans cool the person, not the room.
 Fans cool by evaporating tiny beads of sweat on your skin.
 Turn fans off when you leave the room.

 4. Change your A/C air filters more often